idukler/idukler/README.md

 </div>

-## sEMG Activations to Keyboard Typing
+### sEMG Activations to Keyboard Typing
-Building on Meta's emg2qwerty model for predicting keyboard typing from sEMG motor activations from your wrists.
+Building on Meta's emg2qwerty dataset and model architecture to train a model for predicting keyboard typing from sEMG motor activations from your wrists.

 **Tech Stack**: GCP (compute), PytTorch, Numpy, Matplotlib, TensorBoard